wp-plugins/wp-autoloader/readme.txt

 == Installation ==

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload `wp-autoloader` folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Place your class files into /lib folder in your templates and plugins
+3. Place your class files into /lib folder in your templates and plugins

 == Frequently asked questions ==